 - Verizon service for its phone service for

 #631-563-7716 (thank you Board Members, Steve D’Amato for retrieving messages and Genevieve Lee for updating the recorded messages) and for the Chapter’s email address:

 firstname.lastname@example.org (thank you Judy Davis, as the Chapter’s email responder);

 - Insurance policies;

 - Brookside Butterfly Garden;

-- GSBAS’ library at Brookside County Park.
+- GSBAS’ library in the historic gatehouse at Brookside County Park.
 Thank you librarian,

 - Fees for the

 alarm system through Check Mate, which safeguards the historic building and GSBAS’ belongings at Brookside County Park.